huyphung1602/SocketChat/README.md

-uby Lab 5: Understanding the Journey from HTTP to WebSocket - CoderSchool
+Ruby Lab 5: Understanding the Journey from HTTP to WebSocket - CoderSchool

 ## Required features